1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Alcoholic Liver Disease in Houston

-• Nutrition therapy: A balanced diet rich in lean protein, complex carbohydrates, fruits, and vegetables to support liver regeneration and correct malnutrition.
+• Nutrition therapy: The diet should be balanced, rich in lean protein, complex carbohydrates, vegetables and fruits in order to repair the liver, and rectify malnutrition.

-• Medications: Corticosteroids or pentoxifylline may be prescribed to reduce inflammation in alcoholic hepatitis.
+• Medications: Corticosteroids or pentoxifylline might be used in order to reduce the inflammation of alcoholic hepatitis.

-• Regular blood tests: Monitoring liver enzymes (ALT, AST), bilirubin, and other markers to assess liver function and treatment response.
+• Regular blood analysis: The analysis of liver enzymes (ALT, AST), bilirubin, and other parameters to assess the work of the liver and demonstrate the reaction to the treatment.

 Why Choose GastroDoxs?